grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 There are times, however, when we want the variability to be explicit, i.e. modeled using different types.
 Filesystem paths are a good example.

-For starters, let's imagine we have the following method for creating a backup archives that accepts a destination path (for now as a string - we'll get to path objects later) as its input parameter:
+For starters, let's imagine we have the following method for creating backup archives that accepts a destination path (for now as a string - we'll get to path objects later) as its input parameter:

 ```csharp
 void Backup(string destinationPath);